nyuad-corebio/guru/README.md

 #### Setting up the environment

 Defining the environment variables.
+Note:-
-Note:- Jira is optional, if you are not using customize the .env file accordingly.
+- Jira is optional, if you are not using customize the .env file accordingly.
-Note:- Since the jira integration is based on Oauthv1, using a private key.
+- Since the jira integration is based on Oauthv1, using a private key.
 You should place key name "jira.pem" in "keys" folder.

 ``` bash
 cat .env